toniwilliams1/Crypto-Coin-Data/README.md

 # Crypto Coin Data📈📉

-Users will enter the name of a crypto coin, and will retrieve the information on their coin including the houlr raye, price, market cap, etc.
+Users will enter the name of a crypto coin, and will retrieve the information on their coin including the hourly rate, price, market cap, etc.

 ## View the live site here: